Code-Institute-Submissions/JimmyBrunt-MileStoneProjectOne/README.md

 - CSS : Used to style the HTML elements

-- Font Awesome (https://fontawesome.com/) : Used for the social and heading icons
+- Font Awesome (https://fontawesome.com/) : Used for the social and navigation icons

 - Balsamiq for Wireframes